 We ask eight questions eliciting people's opinions about Facebook, including "To what extent do you think Facebook is good or bad for society?" and "To what extent do you think Facebook makes people more or less politically polarized?"
 Each of these eight responses is on a ten-point scale.
-We then have two open answer text boxes in which we ask people to write out the most important positive and negative impacts that Facebook has on their lives.
+In the endline survey only, we also asked, "As part of this study, you were asked to deactivate your Facebook account for [24 hours/4 weeks].
+To what extent do you think that deactivating your account was good or bad for you?"
+We also have two open answer text boxes in which we ask people to write out the most important positive and negative impacts that Facebook has on their lives.
 The positive impacts and negative impacts variables are the natural log of one plus the count of characters in the respective text box.